Skip to navigation Skip to content

 If the customer is:

-• not current on any payment tell them they will need to enter into a voluntary repayment arrangement.
+• not current on any payment, explain they will need to enter into a voluntary debt repayment arrangement.
+If they do not, they will accrue interest on the debt.
 See Arranging cash repayments to recover debts

 Procedure ends here.